United States Holocaust Memorial Museum shooting: Perpetrator

 Von Brunn was born in St. Louis, Missouri, the first of two children.
 His father was a native of Houston, Texas, and a superintendent at the Scullin Steel Mill in Houston during World War II.
 His mother was a piano teacher and homemaker.

 Von Brunn enrolled in Washington University in St. Louis in August 1938, and received his Bachelor of Science degree in journalism in April 1943.
 During his time at the university, von Brunn was said to have been president of the Sigma Alpha Epsilon chapter, and a varsity football player.
 He served in the United States Navy from 1943 to 1957, and was the commanding officer of PT boat 159 during the Pacific Theatre of World War II, receiving a commendation and three battle stars.
 Von Brunn had worked as an advertising executive and producer in New York City for twenty years.
 In the late 1960s, he relocated to the Eastern Shore of Maryland, where he continued to do advertising work and resumed painting.

-In the early 1970s, Von Brunn briefly worked for Noontide Press, the publishing arm of the Holocaust-denying Institute for Historical Review.
+In the years after the war, numerous people who were associated with Von Brunn said that he regularly complained that the United States had fought on the wrong side in the Second World War.
+Terry Martin, a William Woods art professor who met Von Brunn, said:"He said he fought for the wrong side.
+He said everything in this country wasn’t what he fought for; everything was upside down.
+He didn't like minorities."In the early 1970s, Von Brunn briefly worked for Noontide Press, the publishing arm of the Holocaust-denying Institute for Historical Review.

-Von Brunn's arrest history dates back at least as far as the middle 1960s.
+Von Brunn's arrest history dates back at least as far as the mid-1960s.
 In 1968, he received a six-month jail sentence in Maryland for fighting with a sheriff during an incident at the county jail.
 He had earlier been arrested for driving under the influence following an altercation at a local restaurant in 1966.